Easy Olive Dip with Almonds

 Recipe FAQs

 Plenty of things!
 Serving this dip with crackers, pretzels, potato chips, or a crudités platter are just a few suggestions.
-You could also use this as a spread for sandwiches like a turkey or veggie sandwich.
+You can also use this as a spread for sandwiches, such as a turkey or veggie sandwich.

-Homemade dips like this one will last 3 to 4 days in the fridge, assuming it’s been properly chilled during that time.
+Homemade dips like this one will last 3-4 days in the fridge, provided they’ve been chilled properly during that time.

-You can sit the bowl of dip in a larger bowl filled with ice.
+You can set the bowl of dip in a larger bowl filled with ice.
 This will help chill the dip while it sits out.

 Storage

-Refrigerator: Store in an airtight container in the refrigerator and consume within 3 to 4 days.
+Refrigerator: Store in an airtight container in the refrigerator and consume within 3-4 days.

 Freezer: I don’t recommend freezing dips.
-The oils can separate and make the dip unappetizing.
+The oils can separate, making the dip unappetizing.

 More Snack Recipes